Skip to content

 Example 1:

 The second case assumes a point source at the origin.
-Particles are constantly isotropically launched from the source.
-We try to estimate the particle flux through a sphere at radius r.
+Particles are constantly isotropically launched from the source with unit speed.
+We estimate the particle flux through a sphere at radius r.

 julia